Skip to main content

 Course Description

-DeTUR (Desensitization of Triggers and Urge Reprocessing) is an urge reduction protocol used as the nucleus of an overall methodology in the treatment of a wide range of chemical addictions and dysfunctional behaviors.
-It was initially introduced as a “stop smoking” protocol at the first EMDR conference in 1992 by Arnold J. (A.J.)
-Popky, PhD.
+DeTUR (Desensitization of Triggers and Urge Reprocessing) is an urge reduction adaptation of EMDR therapy used as the nucleus of an overall methodology in the treatment of a wide range of chemical addictions and dysfunctional behaviors.
+This method was developed and refined by AJ Popky, Ph.D., through actual client interaction and feedback from other EMDR trained therapists using the same protocol.
+It was initially introduced as a “stop smoking” protocol at the first EMDR conference in 1992.

-Though similar to the phases of EMDR, using history, assessment, diagnosis and preparation of the client, DeTUR targets the triggers that bring up the uncomfortable feelings leading to urges.
+Though similar to the phases of EMDR therapy, using history, assessment, diagnosis and preparation of the client.
+DeTUR targets the triggers that bring up the uncomfortable feelings leading to the urges.
 DeTUR phases also include client empowerment through resource accessing, installation of positive treatment goals, identification and desensitization of triggers, and techniques of relapse prevention.
-The purpose of the protocol is to uncover the core traumas and reprocess them through to completion.
-In achieving reprocessing, the triggers no longer stimulate the need to use or act out and the new response becomes the positive treatment goal of coping and functioning successfully in life as determined by the client.
+The purpose of this adaptation is to uncover the core traumas and reprocess them through to completion.
+In achieving reprocessing the triggers no longer stimulate the need to use or act out and the new response becomes the positive treatment goal of coping and functioning successfully in life as determined by the client.

 Learning Objectives: